A System Level Approach to Controller Synthesis: System Level Parameterization

-\rev{We say that a system response $\{\tf R, \tf M, \tf N, \tf L\}$ is \emph{stable and achievable} with respect to a plant $\tf P$ if there exists an internally stabilizing controller $\tf K$ such that the interconnection illustrated in Figure \ref{fig:pk} leads to closed loop behavior as described by equation \eqref{eq:cltm_df_old}.
-This section shows that the set of stable and achievable system responses is an affine subspace of $\RHinf$, and that the internally stabilizing controller achieving a desired system response admits a particularly simple and transparent realization.}
+\revsecond{In this section, we propose a novel parameterization of internally stabilizing controllers centered around \emph{system responses}, which are defined by the closed loop maps from process and measurement disturbances to state and control action.
+We show} that for a given system, the set of stable \revsecond{closed loop system responses that are achievable by an internally stabilizing LTI controller} is an affine subspace of $\RHinf$, and that the corresponding internally stabilizing controller achieving the desired system response admits a particularly simple and transparent realization.

-We begin by analyzing the state feedback case, as it admits a simpler characterization and allows us to provide intuition about the construction of a controller that achieves a desired system response.
-With this intuition in hand, we present our results for the output feedback setting, which is the main focus of this paper.
+We begin by analyzing the state feedback case, as it has a simpler characterization and allows us to provide intuition about the construction of a controller that achieves a desired system response.
+With this intuition in hand, we present our results for the output feedback setting, which is the main focus of this paper. \revsecond{We conclude the section with a comparison of the pros and cons of using the SL and Youla parameterizations.}